giorgi-g/nestjs-prisma-generator/CONTRIBUTING.md

-# Contributing to nestjs-prisma-generator
+# Contributing to nestjs-prisma-gen

-Thanks for contributing to nestjs-prisma-generator!
+Thanks for contributing to nestjs-prisma-gen!

 ## License